Consistent life ethic: Abortion

 Bernardin considered opposition to abortion to be an integral part of the consistent life ethic.
 In a 1988 interview with National Catholic Register, he stated, "I feel very, very strongly about the right to life of the unborn, the weakest and most vulnerable of human beings.
 I don’t see how you can subscribe to the consistent ethic and then vote for someone who feels that abortion is a 'basic right' of the individual.
 The consequence of that position would be an absence of legal protection for the unborn."

 Many consistent life ethic adherents advocate for increased social support for parents in addition to legal protection for the unborn.

 Advocates for the consistent life ethic have reacted positively to the release of the landmark Dobbs v.
 Jackson Women's Health Organization decision (2022), which overruled both Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992).
-According to Herb Geraghty of Rehumanize International, "Right now is clearly a moment for celebration, and for mourning the lives that have been lost in the last 50 years due to the Roe v.
+According to consistent life ethic advocate Herb Geraghty, "Right now is clearly a moment for celebration, and for mourning the lives that have been lost in the last 50 years due to the Roe v.
 Wade decision."